Recycling in Pennsylvania

 Act 101 also requires each county to develop county plans to manage its own wastes and assure a minimum of ten years disposal capacity.
 Each year, the counties report countywide municipal waste generation and recycling data to the Pennsylvania Department of Environmental Protection (DEP) for use in compiling a statewide analysis of recycling and its benefits.
 Counties are required to submit plan revisions to DEP by the time their remaining disposal capacity is reduced to three years.
 All plans are submitted to DEP for approval.

-For 2016, Pennsylvania recycled over 7.84 million tons of resources.
-Pennsylvanians recycled materials that cut more than 9.68 million tons of carbon dioxide emissions from the air.
-This recycling number is also equal to over 2.07 million in passenger vehicles taken off the road for one year.
-That same 7.84 million tons can also represent the amount of electricity saved in 1.45 million American homes per year.
+For 2016, Pennsylvania recycled over 7.84 million tons of materials; this cut an equivalent of more than 10.23 million tons of carbon dioxide emissions from the air and over 2.21 million passenger vehicles from the road for one year.
+This same 7.84 million tons can also represent the amount of electricity saved in 1.73 million American homes per year.
 A major factor causing stagnation of the amount of materials recycled in 2016 was the continuation of a sluggish economy in 2015, with further loss of Commonwealth businesses.